alex-a-morel/dash-python-book/README.md

 The code listings are released under the **MIT License**.
 The text of the books is **not** included in this repository.

+## Editions

+Each published book edition corresponds to a specific state of this repository, identified by a Git tag.

+Readers should refer to the tag matching their book edition to access the exact code listings used in that edition.

 ---

 ## Français